Oliver Mowat: Macdonald and Mowat in power

-The two former Kingston law partners, Macdonald as prime minister in Ottawa and Mowat as premier in Toronto, led their respective governments during the same era for a total of 14 years.
-Mowat was premier for just under 24 years.
+The two former Kingston law partners, Macdonald as prime minister in Ottawa and Mowat as premier in Toronto, led their respective governments concurrently for nearly 14 years straight.
+Mowat was premier for just under 24 years, the longest for any premier of Ontario.

 Family

 Mowat's daughter, Jane Helen Mowat, married Charles Robert Webster Biggar, who wrote a two-volume biography of Mowat in 1905.
 Their son Oliver Mowat Biggar became Canada's first Chief Electoral Officer.
-Sir Oliver Mowat's son Frederick Mowat was the grandfather of the diabetologist Andrew Almon Fletcher.
+Sir Oliver Mowat's son Frederick Mowat was the father-in-law of the diabetologist Andrew Almon Fletcher.

-Sir Oliver Mowat was also the great-granduncle of the Canadian author, Farley Mowat.
+Sir Oliver Mowat was also the great-granduncle of the Canadian author Farley Mowat, the son of Angus Mowat, a famed Canadian librarian who served in the Battle of Vimy Ridge.

 Other achievements

 Mowat was knighted in 1892, increasing his importance in Canada.

 Mowat was himself the author of two small books in the field of Christian apologetics:

 Mowat also documented his government's first 18 years of Ontario government (from 1872 to 1890) in an 1890 book.